cloudmesh-community/fa19-516-148/project/pi-setup.md

 pi5    Ready    <none>   39s    v1.17.0
 ```

+Tip: if the worker nodes show as 'NotReady', reboot the cluster:
+`echo sudo reboot | cms pi ssh pi[1-5]`

 As you can see, the master node has the role 'master' but the worker nodes have
 no role.
 Label them with this command: